Table of Contents

 - Foot pain

-The above are the visible physical symptoms.
-But diabetes has an impact on your mental health.
+Above are the visible physical symptoms.
+But diabetes has an impact on your mental health as well.
+1000s of patients complain about issues like stress, depression and even suicidal thoughts.

 Impacts of diabetes on the mental health condition of a person:

 - Diabetes Distress – A condition when a person feels irritated, defeated, or depressed by diabetes.
-This occurs when you feel tensed about how this disease is going to impact your life.
+This occurs when you feel tense about how this disease is going to impact your life.

 - Stress and depression – Depression makes it difficult to manage diabetes.
+The stress of getting back to normal weight, enjoying a better and healthy life, expenses for the treatment of this disease, and more can come in your way of maintaining normal blood sugar levels.
 Under stress, you won’t be able to stick to your treatment plan.
 If you notice symptoms like changes in sleep patterns, anger, trouble in concentration, etc., then you must consult a mental health professional right away.

 Solution – Talk to your healthcare professional about your anxiety issues.
-Don’t panic, just maintain a healthy lifestyle and take proper treatment.
+Don’t panic, just maintain a healthy lifestyle and take proper treatment to reverse diabetes.

 Certain factors which aggravate the risk of type 2 diabetes include:

-- Family history – If one of your family members has diabetes, then the chances for you to acquire diabetes increase.
+- Family history / Heredity – If one of your family members has diabetes, then the chances for you to acquire diabetes increase.

-- Obesity – Abdominal fat triggers the fat cells to release pro-inflammatory chemicals, which affects the body’s sensitivity to insulin.
+- Obesity – Abdominal fat triggers the fat cells to release pro-inflammatory chemicals, which affect the body’s sensitivity to insulin.

 - Ethnicity – People belonging to ethnic groups like Hispanic/ Latino Americans, African-Americans, Pacific Islanders, and Alaska natives have a higher chance to get type 2 diabetes.